Why is My Apple ID Grayed Out on iPhone? How to Fix it?

 Why is My Apple ID Greyed Out?

+This issue is visually represented by the Apple ID option in your device settings appearing faded or inactive, preventing you from making changes or signing in.
 There are a few potential reasons why your Apple ID may appear grayed out or disabled:

 1. The Apple ID is currently signed into another device.
 You can only be signed into an Apple ID on one device at a time.